 AI-powered voice-to-text has changed the game completely.
 The accuracy improvements are massive:

 I remember testing voice typing back in 2018 and finding it basically unusable in real-world situations.
-Fast forward to today, and I'm dictating entire emails while walking down noisy streets with remarkable accuracy.
+Fast forward to 2026, and I'm dictating entire emails while walking down noisy streets with remarkable accuracy.
+Just last week, I successfully dictated a technical report about neural network architectures while sitting in a busy coffee shop - something that would've been impossible just a couple years ago.

 The latest voice typing features also include advanced commands that let you edit text hands-free.
 You can say things like "delete last sentence" or "capitalize that" without touching your screen.